 "It’s important to remember that quality is better than quantity when it comes to measuring an influencer’s social following."

-In this episode of the AEC Podcast, host Shelby Skrhak sat down with Elle H-Millard, interior designer and insider for the National Kitchen and Bath Association, to sort through the truths and myths of working with social media influencers in design, and tips for becoming one too.
+In this episode of our podcast, host Shelby Skrhak sat down with Elle H-Millard, interior designer and insider for the National Kitchen and Bath Association, to sort through the truths and myths of working with social media influencers in design, and tips for becoming one too.

 “Long gone are the days of print ads,” H-Millard said, remarking that even attention for digital ads is waning.